serverfarmer/cloudfarmer/README.md

 However, Cloud Farmer provides also the simple, unified interface for creating new cloud instances, with just 1 command.

-This functionality is currently supported for Amazon EC2, Microsoft Azure and Rackspace Cloud services.
+This functionality is currently supported for Amazon EC2, Beyond e24cloud.com, Google Compute Engine, Microsoft Azure and Rackspace Cloud services.

 ### Amazon EC2